Capcom Pro Tour 2017: Point accumulation and Cup qualification

 In the 2015 and 2016 Capcom Pro Tours, players automatically qualified for the Capcom Cup if they won one of the fifteen Global Premier events.
 However, in a December 2016 interview, Capcom's Neidel "Haunts" Crisan suggested that the company might do away with this auto-qualification mechanic as players who win high-profile tournaments are likely to earn enough points to compete in the Capcom Cup either way.
 The qualification system of previous Capcom Pro Tours had been deemed confusing by fans, especially when more than one player wins several Premier Events.
 Similarly, the Global and Regional leaderboards used in previous Pro Tours were considered overly complex and Regional Events were abused by international players with higher travel budgets.

-Of the 32 players who will qualify for the 2017 Capcom Cup, 30 will have done so through garnering points by consistently placing highly in Pro Tour tournaments.
-Premier Events rewarded more points than smaller Ranking Events, and the Evo 2017 Street Fighter V tournament offers more points than any other tournament of the season.
+Of the 32 players who qualified for the 2017 Capcom Cup, 30 did so through garnering points by consistently placing highly in Pro Tour tournaments.
+Premier Events rewarded more points than smaller Ranking Events, and the Evo 2017 Street Fighter V tournament offered more points than any other tournament of the season.
 The 2017 Capcom Pro Tour saw an increase in online Ranking Events, with each region having four of such events.
 The Pro Tour was again split into four regions: North America, Europe, Latin America, and Asia.
-Regional tournaments returned to the 2017 Capcom Pro Tour, and qualification for these is based on points acquired exclusively in the applicable region.
-Only eight players can qualify per Regional tournament, one of which qualifies from a "last chance" tournament held the day before the tournament proper.
+Regional tournaments returned to the 2017 Capcom Pro Tour, and qualification for these was based on points acquired exclusively in the applicable region.
+Only eight players could qualify per Regional tournament, one of which qualified from a "last chance" tournament held the day before the tournament proper.

 One of the two auto-qualifications went to NuckleDu for winning the 2016 Capcom Cup.
-NuckleDu is still incentivised to compete in the Pro Tour because his seed in the Capcom Cup depends on his leaderboard placement.
-The other auto-qualification will be granted to the winner of the Capcom Cup Last Chance Qualifier, to be held the day before the Capcom Cup.
+NuckleDu was still incentivised to compete in the Pro Tour because his seed in the Capcom Cup depended on his leaderboard placement.
+The other auto-qualification was granted to the winner of the Capcom Cup Last Chance Qualifier held the day before the Capcom Cup.